-The Group continued to operate its coal trading business during the year ended 31 March 2018.
+The Group continued to mainly operate its coal trading business during the year ended 31 March 2019.
 The customers of the Group are primarily State-owned and privately owned Chinese companies (or their offshore subsidiaries) whose businesses include trading or sales of commodities, including coal, and import and export operations.
 As a result of the Group supplying trading customers, the ultimate consumer of the supplies is commonly unknown to the Group.

-The Group's revenue for the year ended 31 March 2018, which was solely generated from its coal trading business, decreased to US\$198.67 million as compared with US\$254.36 million for the year ended 31 March 2017.
+The Group's revenue for the year ended 31 March 2019, which was generated from its coal and other trading business, amounted to US\$198.3 million which was very close as compared with US\$198.7 million for the year ended 31 March 2018.

 The Company's policy is not to carry coal inventory.
-Accordingly, the Group utilises its knowledge of the specifications and quality of the commodity, its contacts both on the demand and supply sides of the market and its assessment of price/price trends to seek to meet its customers needs by sourcing the supplies at the required quantity, specification and delivery period at the best available price from the Group's suppliers, which include coal mine owners, operators or their agents and offering the same to the Group's customers at an appropriate mark up in price and other settlement terms.
+Accordingly, the Group utilises its knowledge of the specifications and quality of the commodity, its contacts both on the demand and supply sides of the market and its assessment of price/price trends to seek to meet its customers' needs by sourcing the supplies at the required quantity, specification and delivery period at the best available price from the Group's suppliers, which include coal mine owners, operators or their agents and offering the same to the Group's customers at an appropriate mark up in price and other settlement terms.

-Loss before taxation for the year ended 31 March 2018 was US\$2.48 million, representing US\$1.46 million of loss from the coal trading business, and US\$1.02 million of corporate overhead expenses.
-In comparison, profit before taxation for the year ended 31 March 2017 was US\$0.13 million, representing US\$0.98 million of profit from the coal trading business, in which US\$0.64 million was the reversal of the impairment loss on prepayments and other receivables recognised during the year ended 31 March 2017 which was credited to the consolidated statement of comprehensive income for the year ended 31 March 2017, and US\$0.85 million of corporate overhead expenses.
+Loss before taxation for the year ended 31 March 2019 was US\$1.5 million, representing US\$0.7 million of loss from the coal and other trading business, and US\$0.8 million of corporate overhead expenses.
+In comparison, loss before taxation for the year ended 31 March 2018 was US\$2.5 million, representing US\$1.5 million of loss from the coal and other trading business, and US\$1.0 million of corporate overhead expenses.